Title

 Description

-The circular medal measures 89mm in diameter and was struck in bronze and silver by the Medallic Art Company of New York.
+The medal measures 50.6mm in diameter and was struck in silver by the Whitehead & Hoag Company of Newark, New Jersey.
+No mintage is reported.

 Variant Details